$\infty$-Operads as Analytic Monads: Introduction

 \subsection{Acknowledgments}

 We wish to thank first of all Mark Weber, but also Pierre-Louis Curien, Nicola Gambino, Andr\'e Joyal, Thomas Nikolaus, and Dimitri Zaganidis for helpful discussions.
 D.G.~was partially supported by NSF grants DMS-1406529 and DMS-1714273.
-J.K.~was partially supported by grant number MTM2016-80439-P of Spain.
+J.K.~was partially supported by grants MTM2016-80439-P (AEI/FEDER, UE) of Spain and 2017-SGR-1725 of Catalonia.